We’ll make tourism veritable income earner for Nigeria – Buhari - Vanguard News

 By Emmanuel Elebeke & Maxwell Tochukwu

-President Mohammadu Buhari has vowed to make tourism a veritable income earner for the nation.
+President Muhammadu Buhari has vowed to make tourism a veritable income earner for the nation.

-The President made the vow on Tuesday while flagging off the Rediscover Heritage Bikers Tours to eleven states in Nigeria.
+The President spoke yesterday while flagging off the Rediscover Heritage Bikers Tours to eleven states in Nigeria.

 Buhari, who was represented at the occasion by the minister of Information and Culture, Alhaji Lai Mohammed, said his government had welcome the Bikers’s tour initiative in line with its ambition to make tourism next income earner which would support sustainable development going on to move nation forward.